mtlynch/mtlynch.io/_pages/hiring-content-writers/2-creating-a-job-description.md

 ## Screening writers

 By this point, you've created a job description and shown it to potential writers.
-Now, it's time to decide how to screen the candidates who apply for your job:
+Now, it's time to decide how to screen the candidates who apply for your job.

 ---